Prevention and Response Services

 What about community supports for sexual violence?

 Every agency will have their own response to this situation.
 Please check up on individual agency’s availability through their websites and social media.
-If you have an upcoming appointment, it may be cancelled, call ahead to make sure.
 Many agencies are making use of phone and video options for continued support.

 Is the Kawartha Sexual Assault Centre (KSAC) still open?

-For health and safety reasons, KSAC has cancelled all in-person programs and in-person supports including individual counselling.
+KSAC is providing online support in group and individual form.
 The 24/7 crisis line remains available and extended weekend webchat hours are available.

 The 24/7 crisis line is: 1-866-298-7778